murphye/cheap-gke-cluster/README.md

 ## How Does it Work?

 The overall solution is a bit complex and does use some Beta features of Google Cloud.
 The solution has been implemented in Terraform to make it easy to deploy.
+More details are available in the blog post.

-These are the main parts of the solution:
+These are the main parts of the solution to achieve a high level of cost savings:

 1. Use a private GKE cluster using only Spot VM instances as the cluster nodes.
-This will save you up to 90% on the cost of VMs.
+This will save you up to 90% on the cost of VMs, depending on the region.
+This could save you up to $150 per month for GKE node VMs for a 3 node, 6 core cluster.
 2. Use a Regional (rather than Global) HTTP Load Balancer which is currently free as a Beta preview.
 Additional costs may be incurred in the future.
+This currently saves you $18.26 per month.
+3. The 1st GKE control plane is free.
+This currently saves $74.40 per month.

 Terraform configs (`.tf`) are commented with specific details and references to explain how the deployment works and why.
 Also see the blog post for specifics.